sourcegraph/about/content/blogposts/strange-loop/strange-loop-2019-how-computers-misunderstand-the-world.md

 How did our widespread cultural bias towards the superiority of technology come to be?
 What is really being said when we say computers are better than people is MATH is better than people.
 When something is done with a computer, it always comes down to MATH (after all computer == compute == computation).
 This can seem like magic, as any sufficiently advanced technology will seem, but it always comes down to math.

-Who told us math is better than people? {photo of a number of mathematicians crucial to the creation of computer science as it exists today.} The discipline of computer science came from a small group of people: white, male, mathematicians, with ivy-league or Oxford educations.
-There is nothing wrong with being an ivy-league, white male, mathematician {Meredith interjects as an aside "Some of my best friends are white, male, ivy-league mathematicians" to a peel of laughter from the audience.} The problem with a small group of people doing the work is people embed their own bias in tech.
-Everyone has conscious and unconscious bias and while we are striving every day to be better people, we can't see our unconscious bias (it is unconscious!)
+Who told us math is better than people? (photo of a number of mathematicians crucial to the creation of computer science as it exists today.)
+The discipline of computer science came from a small group of people: white, male, mathematicians, with ivy-league or Oxford educations.
+There is nothing wrong with being an ivy-league, white male, mathematician (Meredith interjects as an aside "Some of my best friends are white, male, ivy-league mathematicians" to a peel of laughter from the audience.)
+The problem with a small group of people doing the work is people embed their own bias in tech.
+Everyone has conscious and unconscious bias and while we are striving every day to be better people, we can't see our unconscious bias (it is unconscious!).
 Without diverse points of view, these unconscious biases get in embedded in the tech as it is created.

 As of 2017, there were zero tenured women faculty members in the Harvard math department.
 This bias in favor of men in mathematics goes back centuries, couched in the idea that mathematics is "different" from everything else.
 While untrue, there is the notion of math being _so special_ mathematicians don't have to concern themselves with the petty social constructs other disciplines need to worry about.
 Since there is structural bias inside the field of mathematics, and computer science is descended from mathematics, it is reasonable that computer science as a discipline inherited mathematics' embedded biases.